bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

     - longreads.idxstats -- Output of `samtools idxstats`
     - chrIII-150kb.png -- Image of chrIII:148,000-153,000 region

-1. Align RNA-seq reads using hisat2
+1. Align RNA-seq reads using [HISAT2](https://daehwankimlab.github.io/hisat2)

     - Download SRR10143769 and confirm that it has 11670744 lines
     - Build reference genome index using `hisat2-build sacCer3.fa sacCer3`
+    - Create and work in `week2/rna`
     - Map reads to genome using `hisat2` (command similar to `bowtie2`)
     - Sort, index, and open in IGV
     - Save an image of a region with three active genes that have >20 reads per gene